-§62-15-6 (a)., (d)., (e).; and, (f): SB 371 establishes that a new "Treatment Supervision" sentencing option be implemented.
+§62-15-6: SB 371 establishes that a new "Treatment Supervision" sentencing option be implemented.
 This is contemplated to be a new "tract" of referrals.
-Referrals could be from the Division of Corrections, but could also come from the Courts for those individuals not meeting the intensity level of a Drug Court program.
-This has and will continue to require substantial policy development and capacity building within our day report centers and should present Community Corrections as a major treatment option in West Virginia.
+Referrals could be from the DOC, and from the Supreme Court of Appeals of West Virginia for those individuals not meeting the intensity level of a Drug Court program.
+This has and will continue to require substantial policy development and capacity building within our day report centers and should present community corrections as a major treatment option in West Virginia.

 The effective date for DJCS to begin initial program development was July 1, 2013.
 DJCS submitted improvement packages in both the 2013 and 2014 legislative sessions to create two essential positions (Criminal Justice Program Specialist and Research Specialist) and pay salaries and benefits and provide for ancillary costs (travel, office supplies, etc.) associated with these positions.
-These requests were not realized, and slowed the Division's efforts.
+These requests were not realized and slowed the Division's efforts.
 A percentage of administrative funds from the total appropriation has been approved and DJCS began hiring efforts for these two positions.
 The Criminal Justice Program Specialist began work on September 1, 2015.
 The actual flow of funds into the field for treatment supervision efforts were to begin January 1, 2014.

 Sub-paragraphs (d) and (e) of §62-15-61 direct DJCS in consultation with GACSA, to develop proposed substance abuse treatment plans to serve offenders under treatment supervision.
 Further they are to develop (1) qualifications for provider certification to deliver a continuum of care to offenders; (2) fee reimbursement procedures; and (3) other matters related to the qualify and delivery of services.
-The Division began this effort by opening a dialog with representatives from the West Virginia Department of Health and Human Resources (DHHR), Bureau for Behavioral Health and Health Facilities (BBHHF).
-This dialog began as a vehicle to discuss the implementation of the JRI treatment supervision provisions but has expanded into a colloquy about the role of community corrections programs in a broader continuum of care that is fully integrated with non-correctional human services agencies.
+The Division began this effort by opening a dialog with representatives from the WVDHHR-BBHHF.
+This dialog began as a vehicle to discuss the implementation of the JRI Teatment Supervision provisions but has expanded into a colloquy about the role of community corrections programs in a broader continuum of care that is fully integrated with non-correctional human services agencies.
 While the transition from a punitive-focused intervention to a treatment-focused model has long been underway, the collaboration with BBHHF has guided the next steps in this transition.
 Together, DJCS and BBHHF developed a comprehensive implementation plan for treatment supervision programming and the release of funds to pilot sites to support this initiative.

-The Division has re-evaluated the idea of the day report center as a "one stop shop" for all community supervision interventions.
+The Division has re-evaluated the idea of the day report center as a "one-stop shop" for all community supervision interventions.
 The paradigm being explored and facilitated with JRI funding is one in which the day report center should not function simply as an isolated treatment/supervision center, but as a hub, networked to specialized community resources in that particular area/region.
 Day report centers should become the conduit by which correctional populations plug-in to community resources.
 The day report center would still provide all the necessary services needed to address the client's risks and needs, but if a particular need exceeds the threshold of what the program can provide, and there is a community resource better suited to address it, the center will collaborate with that resource to ensure an appropriate level of service.
 In communities where these resources are limited or absent, such as rural communities, resources would be allocated to provide more specialized services within the day report center than would be necessary in communities where resources are abundant.
 Under the treatment supervision implementation plan, day report centers within the initial targeted area are linked with the behavioral health provider in their region with the goal of fostering and/or enhancing a partnership that seeks to provide all necessary interventions for the targeted offender population.